-I used to really hate the Seal.
+I used to really hate the Seal on the Pilates Mat.
 It hurt my elbows and felt like I was just hanging off my shoulders and hips.
 I really didn't get it!
 Classes I was in would talk about beating my feet like a "seal" and I have to be honest I never even knew what that meant.
 Then finally after a few years of teaching, I discovered some deep connections and layers to this exercise.
 I even know an instructor who uses the Seal as a "check-in" for what she still needs to open or connect to in her body.
 So, the Seal!
 A rolling exercise that challenges what you know but doesn't make you be an actual Seal.

 Hug your inner thighs to your elbows and your elbows into your thighs.

 Sitting up pull yourself into your "ball" shape and then dive your hands in between your legs.
 Reach your hands around and grab the bottoms of your feet.
 Hug your knees towards your arms and press your elbows into your thighs.
 Lift up and over yourself so your arms are still connected to your back and your spine can bend over your legs.
 Balance with your feet up off the mat.